 Hayes hired Edward Dexter, a local engineer, to lay out the cemetery for him, which contained 106 burial plots.
 The earliest map of the cemetery gives credit to Dexter and is dated February 1888.
 However the cemetery was not officially recorded until 1893.

-It did not take long for the new cemetery to be utilized.
-Sarah Perry was likely one of the first persons to be buried at Buena Vista.
+It did not take long for the new cemetery to be utilized, as perhaps one or two infants were laid to rest shortly by mid-March 1888.
+Sarah Perry may have been among the first few known adults to be buried at Buena Vista.
 She died of dropsy of the heart, an old fashioned term for congestive heart failure, at the age of 50 on March 27, 1888.

 In June of that year, a Mr. P. Morton, a railroad laborer, died and was buried there.
 Ione Layne and her infant daughter Edith died tragically and were buried there in 1888 as well.